 The Biovision Africa Trust was privileged today to receive a donation of farmers’ training material on sustainable farming practices.
-Dr. Barrack Okoba of FAO Kenya handed over 60 training manuals on climate smart agriculture to BvAT’s Executive Director, Dr. David Amudavi to support the organisation’s agricultural extension department with the training materials for use to impart knowledge to the smallholder farmers benefiting from BvAT’s projects in Kenya.
+Dr. Barrack Okoba of FAO Kenya handed over 60 training manuals on climate smart agriculture to BvAT’s Executive Director, Dr. David Amudavi, to support the organisation’s Outreach programme to use with the smallholder farmers benefiting from BvAT’s projects in Kenya.
 While handing over the books to Dr. Amudavi, Dr. Okoba said, “Besides the training manual, Climate Smart Agriculture posters too have an elaborate and simplified diagram easily understood by the farmers.
 I brought them along.”
 The Climate Smart Agriculture Training Manual for Agricultural Extension Agents in Kenya is authored by Dr. Barrack Okoba.
 The manual has rich information on sustainable agriculture with well-illustrated diagrams of sustainable farming methods.
-BvAT’s Farmer Communication Programme (FCP) disseminates information on sustainable agriculture with a mission to improve profitability, stewardship and quality of life through the application of better farming practice.
-“My colleague came across the Climate-Smart Agriculture […]
+The materials will be very helpful to BvAT’s Farmer Communication Programme (FCP).
+The FCP disseminates information on sustainable agriculture with a mission to improve profitability, stewardship and quality of life through the application of better farming practice.
+“My colleague came across the Climate-Smart […]

 Infonet-biovision seized the opportunity during the BvAT day on the 12th of July to unleash its revamped new look.
 The infonet-biovision database has been in place since 2007 giving farmers, trainers, students, and extension workers quick access to up-to-date and locally relevant agricultural information on sustainable farming.
 Since inception, the Infonet platform has undergone various transformations to make it responsive to user needs and align itself with the changing technological environment.
 Of great importance, the infonet platform was recently given a face-lift.
 The platform is now based on Drupal Content Management System (CMS) allowing for breaking down content life cycle into distinct processes; content creation, management, publishing and presentation.
 These distinct processes make it possible to have multiple persons dealing with the content hence improved turnaround time in relation to creating and updating content.
 This great revamping is not only good for the management of the site but rather it eases the process of accessing information by users.
 Key features that came with the revamping are as below; Key features […]